Marco-Sulla/ewa/README.md

 Oracle 12C+, MSSQL 2012+.
 Not all field types are currently supported.
 Please [open an issue](https://github.com/MarcoSulla/ewa/issues/new?assignees=&labels=&template=bug_report.md&title=%5BBUG%5D+) if you want me to add one.

 # Untested, but potentially working databases
-PostgreSql, MySql, MariaDb.
-Please install the corresponding python3 driver and see the notes for the "Tested databases"

-I'm using `sqlalchemy`, so in teory I can support any database that it supports.
+I'm using `sqlalchemy`, so in teory I can support any database that [it supports](https://docs.sqlalchemy.org/en/13/dialects/).
 If you want to add a database, please [open an issue](https://github.com/MarcoSulla/ewa/issues/new?assignees=&labels=&template=bug_report.md&title=%5BBUG%5D+).